facebook/zstd/programs/zstd.1.md

     This is the default behavior.
 * `-r`:
     operate recursively on directories
-* `--filelist=FILE`
+* `--filelist FILE`
     read a list of files to process as content from `FILE`.
     Format is compatible with `ls` output, with one file per line.
-* `--output-dir-flat[=dir]`:
+* `--output-dir-flat DIR`:
-    resulting files are stored into target `dir` directory, instead of same directory as origin file.
+    resulting files are stored into target `DIR` directory, instead of same directory as origin file.
     Be aware that this command can introduce name collision issues, if multiple files, from different directories, end up having the same name.
-    Collision resolution ensures first file with a given name will be present in `dir`, while in combination with `-f`, the last file will be present instead.
+    Collision resolution ensures first file with a given name will be present in `DIR`, while in combination with `-f`, the last file will be present instead.
-* `--output-dir-mirror[=dir]`:
+* `--output-dir-mirror DIR`:
-    similar to `--output-dir-flat`, the output files are stored underneath target `dir` directory, but this option will preserve input directories structure in output `dir`.
+    similar to `--output-dir-flat`,
+    the output files are stored underneath target `DIR` directory, but this option will replicate input directory hierarchy into output `DIR`.

-    If the input directory has "..", the files in this directory will be ignored.
-If the input directory is absolute directory (i.e. "/var/tmp/abc"), it will be stored into the "output-dir/var/tmp/abc".
+    If input directory contains "..", the files in this directory will be ignored.
+    If input directory is an absolute directory (i.e. "/var/tmp/abc"), it will be stored into the "output-dir/var/tmp/abc".
-    If there is multiple input files or directories, the collision resolution will be same as `--output-dir-flat`.
+    If there are multiple input files or directories, name collision resolution will follow the same rules as `--output-dir-flat`.
 * `--format=FORMAT`:
     compress and decompress in other formats.
 If compiled with support, zstd can compress to or decompress from other compression algorithm